BishKhadka/IngreDetect/README.md

 Here is the link to the [website](https://ingredetect.me).

-I have used a free-server, which spin down after periods of inactivity, so there might be a 45-60 seconds wait during the initial load.
+I have used a free-server, which spins down after periods of inactivity, so there might be a 45-60 seconds wait during the initial load.

 ## 📐 Architecture